 Once you and your veterinarian determine what exactly your cat’s allergies are, there are a few different medications and treatments available.
-Cat allergy medications may come in a number of different forms, from pills, lotions and ointments, to ear drops and eye drops.
-It all depends on your cat’s current allergy and situation, and what may be easiest to administer for you and your cat.
-Your veterinarian will put a plan in place and will start your cat on the most effective treatment for your specific circumstance.
+Cat allergy medications may come in a number of different forms, from pills, lotions, and ointments, to ear drops and eye drops.
+It all depends on your cat’s current allergy and situation and what may be easiest to administer for you and your cat.
+Your veterinarian will put a plan in place and start your cat on the most effective treatment for your specific circumstance.

 If your cat has been diagnosed with an allergy, there are some things we can do to help keep their reactions at bay, especially environmental reactions.
-Some helpful tips you can try around the house include using dust-free cat litter, keeping your home free of dirt and dust (the best you can), and washing your cats bedding regularly.
+Some helpful tips you can try around the house include using dust-free cat litter, keeping your home free of dirt and dust (the best you can), and regularly washing your cats’ bedding.
 Allergens can often stick to surfaces, intensifying symptoms if your cat comes in contact with them (like their bed or the couch).
 You should avoid smoking or using chemically infused house cleaners in or around your cat.
 These foreign particles and odors can often spark an allergic reaction, especially if your cat inadvertently breathes them in.

 Is My Cat at Risk?

 The short answer is, yes, every cat is technically at risk of developing allergies.
 Interestingly enough, it has been found that cats diagnosed with asthma are more likely to develop allergies.
 Other than that, it appears to be the luck of the draw (and most likely genetics).
 However, with some of the proactive tips above, you can make sure you do everything you can to ensure your cat does not develop major allergies or at least help limit their exposure.